+Asking for help is not easy.
+Often, individuals hesitate to seek assistance due to concerns about who may find out and what others may think about them.
 Respecting your confidentiality is one of Counseling and Psychological Services' (CAPS) highest priorities.
-We believe therapy is a personal matter, and maintain confidentiality to the limits provided by Texas law and per FERPA guidelines.
+We believe therapy is a personal matter and maintain confidentiality to the limits provided by Texas law and per FERPA guidelines.
 In most cases, the only information others have about your experience in therapy is what you choose to tell them yourself.
 No record of receiving therapy services is contained in any academic, educational, or job placement file.

 Typically, information about therapy services is only released with the student's written permission and to the parties the student approves.
-However, when breaking confidentiality is required, CAPS staff makes every effort to work collaboratively with the student while upholding ethical and legal mandates.
+However, when breaking confidentiality is required, CAPS staff makes every effort to work collaboratively with students while upholding ethical and legal mandates.
 The only exceptions to confidentiality are in cases mandated by Texas law.
 These exceptions include:

-- Court subpoena.
+- Court subpoena

 In these cases, CAPS staff is happy to speak with you about what information will be shared, when, and with whom.

-Due to the nature of our work and the importance of protecting our clients' confidentiality, we discourage the use of email as it is not a secure form of communication.
+Due to the nature of our work and the importance of protecting our clients' confidentiality, we discourage the use of e-mail as it is not a secure form of communication.
 However, if you wish to email your therapist we encourage you to limit email as well as voicemail messages to the topic of scheduling.
 Please be aware that any email sent to your therapist will become a part of your permanent clinical file.

 TWU Counseling and Psychological Services staff does not accept friend or contact requests from current or former clients on social networking sites in order to protect client confidentiality and therapist privacy.